-Step 3 - Evaluate the risk and your existing precautions
+Step 3 - Evaluate the risk and your Existing Precautions

 The most effective precaution is to avoid risks altogether.
-Obviously this is not always possible, therefore you need to consider what you need to do to reduce and minimise the risk.
+Obviously this is not always possible therefore you need to consider what you need to do to reduce and minimise the risk.
 When considering the likelihood and severity of harm, think about the most serious risks and those that affect the most people first.

-- Do you need to change the way people carry out their duties or where they work? - Have you taken account of the site layout and the knowledge of the immediate working environment? - How is the site and buildings used by others? - Incident recording and response to incidents. - Do you have any information, reports, involvement with other agencies such as the police and childrens' social care? - What information is provided for staff, how is it communicated? - Is the right level of training provided to relevant employees?
+- Do you need to change the way people carry out their duties or where they work? - Have you taken account of the site layout and the knowledge of the surrounding area? - How is the site and buildings used by others? - Incident recording and response to incidents - Do you have any information, reports, involvement with the police? - What information is provided for staff, how is it communicated? - Is the right level of training provided to relevant employees including managers?